ybatrakov/Elektron-SDK/CSharp/README.md

 	- Message Compression

 # Notes:
 - This package contains APIs that are subject to proprietary and opens source licenses.
 Please make sure to read the README.md files within each package for clarification.
 - Please make sure to review the LICENSE.md file.
-- This ETA .NET is proof of concept for .NET framework implementation of Elektron Transport API and is not fully support.
+- This ETA .NET is proof of concept for .NET framework implementation of Elektron Transport API and is not fully supported.